a small, poetic and individual period country house

 Location

-The property is situated among fruit trees, protected by an olive grove bordering a large shady garden, facing the medival village of Boulbon, nestled in a fold of the Montagnette, culminating in the Rochers de Raous, to the west of the Abbey of Saint-Michel de Frigolet.
+The property is surrounded by fruit trees and protected by an olive grove bordering a large shady garden.
+Facing the thousand-year-old village of Boulbon, it nestles in a fold of the Montagnette hills culminating in the Rochers de Raous, to the west of the abbey of Saint-Michel de Frigolet.

-A rural parish since the Middle Ages, Boulbon is essentially composed of forests and orchards and is one of the least populated parishes in France.
-This is undoubtedly the reason why it has been chosen by artists and media personalities as a privileged resting place, famous for its gentle way of life and its timeless beauty.
+A rural parish since the Middle Ages, Boulbon is one of the least densely populated municipalities in France, consisting mainly of forests and orchards.
+This is undoubtedly why it was chosen by artists and media celebrities as a favourite haunt, famous for its gentle way of life and timeless beauty.

-10 minutes by car from Avignon TGV station - without having to cross the City of the Popes -, 30 minutes from Arles, 60 minutes from Marseille and Montpellier airports and Nîmes.
+Only a 10-minute drive from Avignon TGV station - without having to cross the papal city - 30 minutes from Arles, 60 minutes from Marseille, Montpellier and Nîmes airports.

 Description

-Above the door frames feature probable traces of the period when a local notable lived here, as if to confirm the nobility of this rural farmhouse: sculpted ornaments decorated with a mascaron, a basket of plenty, and an antique head.
-A sundial punctuates the corner of the south-east wall.
-A large unfinished hayloft adjoining the main building opens onto the countryside through a carriage entrance, further evidence of the building's rural past.
+Carved ornaments with mascaron, cornucopia and antique head motifs above the door frames probably bear witness to the time when a local dignitary lived here, as if to underline the nobility of this farmhouse of rural origin.
+A sundial adorns the corner of the south-east wall.
+A vast, empty hayloft adjoining the main building has a carriage door opening onto the countryside, providing further evidence of the building's rural past.

-The interior of the farmhouse, very rustic, with its Ardèche chestnut beams bearing the branding marks from being floated down the Rhône, preserves the quaint atmosphere of the country houses of yesteryear.
-The stone walls, often unplastered, in the same type of cyclopean masonry as the exterior, feature small recesses intended to house votive statuettes.
-Each window and door opens onto a garden of biblical species: pomegranate, olive, cypress, fig and myrtle trees.
-Clearings between the discreetly sculpted foliage allow panoramic views of the Virgilian landscapes of the Montagnette, south of the Alpilles.
+The interior of the farmhouse is very rustic, with Ardèche chestnut beams showing branding marks from being floated down the Rhône, preserving the quaint atmosphere of the country homes of yesteryear.
+The interior masonry walls, often exposed, of the same type of "cyclopean" massive stonework as on the outside, feature recesses designed to house votive statuettes.

-The staircase, made of Barbentane stone, with walls rendered in a bright white rough plaster, leads to a corridor serving two bedrooms and a shower room.
-The first bedroom opens to the east, with a view of the Château de Boulbon; the second, to the south, is pleasantly protected by the shade of the plane tree.
-An attic converted into a dormitory with an imposing roof structure holds a large family wardrobe.
-Next to the attic, a hideaway for the unrepentant loner is nestled in the roof with a Roman terrace opening to the south-west, just above the barnyard.
+The Barbentane stone staircase, with whitewashed roughcast walls, leads to a corridor with two bedrooms and a shower room.
+The first bedroom faces east, with a view of the Château de Boulbon; the second, to the south, benefits from the shade of the plane tree.
+An attic with an impressive timber frame, around 8 m high, used partly as a wardrobe, awaits future conversion.
+Next to the attic, a third bedroom, a refuge for the unrepentant loner, is nestled in the roofspace with a Roman terrace facing the south-west, just above the hayloft.
+The three bedrooms share a single bathroom.

-The staircase leads up to what is actually a subdivision of the attic where a large artist's studio has been installed.
-Facing south, it opens onto a view of the surrounding countryside.
-The room was probably intended to serve as a last refuge for the farmers of the 19th century, when they had to face the terrible floods of the Rhone, which have since been reduced thanks to major civil engineering works carried out at the end of the 20th century.
+The staircase leads to what is in fact a section of the attic in which a vast artist's studio has been created.
+Facing south, it offers a view over the surrounding countryside.
+The room was probably intended as a last refuge for farmers in the 19th century, when they had to cope with the terrible floods of the Rhône, which have since been successfully mitigated thanks to major civil engineering works carried out in the 20th century.

 Our opinion